maxistephan/pycon/Readme.md

 python3 -m pip install pip-tools
 ```

-Make sure to use conventional commits in commit messages!

-Testing is done via docker, to assure that test results are valid.
+Testing will be done via docker to minimize dependency issues.

-Have fun creating this Bot with me!
+Have fun developing this Bot with me!

-~ Maximilian Stephan